Characters of the Metal Gear series: Paz

 Paz Ortega Andrade (パス・オルテガ・アンドラーデ, Pasu Orutega Andorāde) is a schoolgirl at the University of Peace.

 First introduced in Peace Walker, she is the apparent student of Ramon Galvez Mena, who recruits the Militaires Sans Frontières in Costa Rica to survey Coldman's Peace Sentinel AI experiments.
 In the game's true ending, she is revealed to be Pacifica Ocean, an agent of Cipher.
 Paz hijacks Metal Gear ZEKE and attempts to launch a nuclear warhead at the American East Coast, with the intention of framing MSF as being an extremist cult under Cipher's orders.
 Big Boss defeats her and she is thrown into the water from the force of ZEKE's explosion, although Big Boss suspects that she may have survived.
 Paz provides commentary about her deep-cover mission in a ten-part series of audio tapes called "Paz's Diary", in which she discusses life in Mother Base and her fears of a strong reprisal from Cipher if she blows her cover.

-Paz returns in Ground Zeroes and The Phantom Pain, where she is revealed to have survived.
+Paz returns in Ground Zeroes, where she is revealed to have survived.
 She is rescued by Skull Face's XOF group and brought to Camp Omega, undergoing interrogation and torture and the surgical implanting of explosive devices in her abdomen and womb.
-Big Boss retrieved her and Chico from the camp, believing her to be instrumental in finding and stopping Cipher.
-During their rescue, Big Boss and Chico discover the surgical scars from one bomb inside Paz's body, which Venom Snake is forced to remove.
+Big Boss retrieves her and Chico from the camp, believing her to be instrumental in finding and stopping Cipher.
+During their rescue, Big Boss and Chico discover the surgical scars from one bomb inside Paz's body, which the surgeon on the helicopter is forced to remove.
 While trying to escape XOF's assault on MSF, Paz reveals the second bomb before throwing herself from the helicopter in an attempt to save the others from the subsequent explosion, which kills her.

-She seemingly survives and is brought back to Diamond Dogs, but has amnesia due to dissociative identity disorder, leading her to forget about Cipher and believe herself to still be a student in 1974.
-After removing a bomb from her stomach in front of Snake, he realizes that she is just a hallucination stemming from guilt over not being able to save her and comes to terms with her death.
+In The Phantom Pain, she seemingly survives and is brought back to Diamond Dogs, but has amnesia due to dissociative identity disorder, leading her to forget about Cipher and believe herself to still be a student in 1974.
+After removing a bomb from her stomach in front of Snake, he realizes that she is just a hallucination stemming from guilt over not being able to save her, and comes to terms with her death.

 Paz is voiced by Nana Mizuki in Japanese and by Tara Strong in English.